 This is reflected by the fact that 60 per cent of industry patents filed have been focused on compressor design, and only 5 per cent of innovations are considered transformative—that is, they integrate solutions to significantly cut energy use, such as smart grid and renewable sources.

-Just over a-third (35 per cent) of innovations in the cooling sector are deemed evolutionary, such as lowering the global warming potential (GWP) of the refrigerants the sector is notorious for, such as planet-heating hydrofluorocarbons (HFCs), the report found.
+Just over a-third (35 per cent) of innovations in the cooling sector are deemed evolutionary, and for example lower the global warming potential (GWP) of the refrigerants the sector is notorious for, such as planet-heating hydrofluorocarbons (HFCs), the report found.

 Elon Musk has got his hands full fixing the battery and going to space.
 But we need someone to break the mould in cooling innovation.